You are here

 Because, in most people's eyes, he has nothing!

-That's incredible to think about because if you have a hand that you can move you have more than he does.
-If you can speak you have more.
-I you can feel you have more.
+That's incredible to think about because if you have a hand that you can move, you have more than he does.
+If you can speak, you have more.
+If you can feel, you have more.
 Yet, he has more than most people will ever have!

-Find out why in this inspiring story that has helped me understand what it means to be truly rich and happy, and I hope it helps you too.
+Find out why in this inspiring story that has helped me understand what it means to be truly rich and happy.
+And I hope it will help you too.